Heide Estes, PhD

 “Bertilak Reads Brut: History and the Complications of Sexuality in Sir Gawain and the Green Knight.”
 Essays in Medieval Studies 17 (2001): 65 – 79.

 Old English Literary Landscapes: Ecotheory and the Anglo-Saxon Environmental Imagination.
-Amsterdam University Press.
+Forthcoming from Amsterdam University Press, Spring 2017.

 Medieval Ecocriticisms: Animals, Landscapes, Objects, and the Nature of the Human.
 Amsterdam University Press.